jjallaire/pandoc-mirror/dev/content/content.md

 - [x] Checkbox me
 - [ ] Don't checkbox me

+Here we go again:

+- Not a tight

+- List today

 "This" is **bold** text.

 *italic* at the beginning of a line.